 What is CBD oil?

-CBD is short for cannabidiol which is a compound of marijuana.
+CBD is short for cannabidiol which is a compound found in the Cannabis plant known for making marijuana and hemp.
 The other compound that most people are more familiar with is THC, which is what classifies marijuana as a psychoactive drug.

 CBD doesn’t contain the same side effects as THC, so it’s gaining traction as a useful, medicinal supplement without the stigma that surrounds weed.

 In essence, the major difference is that CBD doesn’t intoxicate you.
 This makes it a more suitable option to use as medicine because ideally, medicine has little to no side effects.